What is the Most Secure Browser?Posted on 12th April 2019

 Browsing the web can be fun, educating or both, but it’s gradually turning into a more and more dangerous activity.
 You have to navigate countless services that want to obtain your data, block the annoying ads, and stay alert no to catch a virus in a phishing meal.
 Does that sound like a handful?

 Not to mention that nearly everything online is trying to track your actions and preferences, even your browser!
 This doesn’t mean, however, that you have to give away all your data.
-The battle with sneaky marketers and controlling government isn’t lost.
+The battle with sneaky marketers isn’t lost.
 To start boosting your security, you can try to change your browser to a more secure one.

 But first, let’s figure out which popular browsers are actually bad for your privacy.